Learning with Sketchnotes: Creative Tool for Your Training

 • Figures to make content more human

-(e.g., stick figures, round characters, ...)
+(e.g., stick figures, circle figures, ...)

-• Emotions and Faces to increase expressiveness
+• Emotions and faces to increase expressiveness

 (e.g., happy face, sad smiley, ...)